kali-anas/Sign-Language-Detector/README.md

 # Sign Language Detector

-This project is a Sign Language Detector developed using Python and Scikit Learn for computer vision techniques.
-It allows real-time sign language gesture recognition through a webcam feed.
+The Sign Language Detector is an innovative project that combines machine learning, computer vision, and Python programming to recognize and interpret sign language gestures in real-time.
+It offers a practical solution for communication accessibility or educational purposes, enabling users to interact with sign language through a webcam feed.

 ## Project Overview